What is a Ticketing System and How Does It Work?

 The difference mostly lies in the broader meaning that is usually attributed to Helpdesk software compared to that of Ticketing software, let’s try to explain.

-A Ticketing System focuses primarily on the process of creating, teaming and tracking support tickets, i.e. managing and tracking tickets.
+A Ticketing System mainly focuses on the process of creating, assigning to teams and monitoring support tickets, i.e. on ticket management and tracking.
 In general we use to consider a Ticketing System as a part of a Help desk software which in turn provides a wider set of features such as process automation, Reports and SLA (Service Level Agreement).

-In summary, we can say that there is no real difference between the two definitions, but it is mostly a distinction in terms of the breadth of functions that is usually attributed to a Help Desk System.
-Different speech instead as regards the difference between Help Desk Software and Service Desk Software.
+In summary, we can say that there is no real difference between the two definitions.
+It is mostly a distinction in terms of the breadth of functions that is usually attributed to a Help Desk System.
+The difference between Help Desk Software and Service Desk Software, on the other hand, is different.

-Uses and fields of application of a Ticketing System
+Uses and application Areas of a Ticketing System

-- Bug tracking: use of tickets to report to the IT department (and therefore track) software and application malfunctions.
+- Bug tracking: use of tickets to report (and thus trace) software and application malfunctions to the IT department.

-- Change management: all modifications and changes made by users to systems or processes follow standardized procedures and are properly documented.
+- Change management: using standardized and properly documented procedures for all modifications and changes made by users to systems or processes.

 - Knolewdge management: FAQs, guides and user manuals can be updated in real time and made available to users.